-No. 129 MacDougal Street is a 19-1/2-foot-wide and 2-1/2-story Federal style rowhouse clad on the front facade in Flemish bond brickwork (now painted).
-The basement level has two windows (with metal casements).
-The concrete-paved areaway has steps, an historic wrought-iron gate beneath the stoop, and non-historic basement entrance door, and is bordered by a 20th-century wrought-iron fence and gate.
-A low brownstone stoop with original wrought-iron railings with box-cage newels with pineapple finials leads to the entrance, having original Ionic columns framing sidelights (now covered) and supporting an entablature and rectangular transom, and a paneled wood door.
-The first-story windows were joined and lowered as a single-pane commercial storefront with a molded frame and transom (c.
-1950s).
-A sign has been placed to the left of the entrance, and hanging lanterns have been placed over the doorway and storefront.
-An awning spans the width of the facade above the first story.
+No. 131 MacDougal Street is a 19-1/2-foot-wide and 2-1/2-story Federal style rowhouse clad on the front facade in Flemish bond brickwork (now painted).
+The basement level has two windows (with nonhistoric single panes and wrought-iron grilles); a sign has been placed between the windows.
+The concretepaved areaway has steps, a non-historic wrought-iron gate beneath the stoop, and a non-historic basement entrance door, and is bordered by a 20th-century wrought-iron fence and gate.
+A low brownstone stoop with 20th-century wrought-iron railings and gates leads to the entrance (having two of the four original Ionic columns (turned sideways c.
+1951-66), that originally framed sidelights, which were replaced by solid panels) with an entablature, rectangular transom, and a non-historic paneled wood door.
+A lantern has been placed over the doorway.
+The first-story windows were lowered as storefront windows (c.
+1950s) and then joined as a multi-pane commercial storefront window with anodized aluminum framing (post-1979).
 The entrance and first- and second-story windows have molded cast-iron lintels with end blocks.
-Sash was originally six-over-six double-hung wood; second-story windows currently have one-over-one double-hung wood sash.
-Downspouts are placed at both edges of the building.
-The house has its original molded wooden cornice.
-The peaked roof originally had pedimented double dormers; a roof "studio dormer" with casement windows was created by linking the dormers (c.
-1933-38); the dormer is sided with wood shingles (the windows have since been altered).
-A chimney (now parged) rises above the party wall with No. 127.
+Four star-shaped iron tie-rod plates are located above the first-story window lintels (post-1978).
+Sash was originally six-over-six double-hung wood; secondstory windows currently have one-over-one doublehung wood sash.
+A downspout is placed at the southern edge of the building.
+The original molded wooden cornice was removed (c.
+1939).
+The peaked roof originally had pedimented double dormers; a roof "studio dormer" was created by linking the dormers (c.
+1951-63); the dormer is sided with wood shingles (the windows have one-over-one double-hung wood sash).
+A chimney rises above the party wall with No. 129.